sahat/hackathon-starter/README.md

     - myMongo-db-name
   ```

-  The host you use will determinate your application url initially, e.g. `<host>.mybluemix.net`.
+  The host you use will determinate your application URL initially, e.g. `<host>.mybluemix.net`.
   The service name 'myMongo-db-name' is a declaration of your MongoDB service.
 If you are using other services like Watson for example, then you would declare them the same way.

 1. Connect and login to Bluemix via the Cloud-foundry CLI